WARNING!

 I then had two orfe, both 1.5 feet long.
 I hoped to get a few more if they ever had healthy ones at the aquarium store.

 My mother called me at work on 5/11/07 to say they were going to stop at Lilypons and did I want anything.
 I said two orfe.
 I really did not think they would have them since they had not before and do not sell them via catalog or internet so I was surprised to come home to three orfe and a bullfrog tadpole still packed up.
 All were about 3.5 inches long.
 They had a cold pack at least since they were left in the car while my family ate (which I told her not to do).
 Luckily, they survived.
 So, what to do?
 As they say, "Do as I say and not as I do."
 I netted them (dumping the water) and put them into my 1800 gallon pond.
 "WHAT,?" you gasp in horror!
 A "so-called expert" did not quarantine her fish?
 Yep, beat me with a cattail please.
 Why did I not quarantine?
 It was not because my mother said the store employee said, "They don't need to be quarantined."
 Yeah, like I would buy that.
 I decided not to quarantine because I did not have any place good for them to go.
 The largest pond I could offer would have been 20 gallons.
 Orfe are fast.
 I later saw they were swimming together in a school at about two feet per second!
 They would not have been happy.
 Next, orfe do not do well with medications either, and I would normally assume they were diseased and treat them with chemicals as I have done with fish in the past.
 It has been years since I've put fish in my pond.
 In fact, except for one shubunkin three years ago, I have not put any fish in since about 1999.
 I quarantined that shubunkin along with another one is a 20 gallon pond for months to be safe; the other one jumped to its death.
 So much for safe.
 I am always afraid of introducing something.
 The truth is that my fish already have various problems from one with strange viral growths to a few with bacterial problems.
-But, to get to the true issue, I was simply be lazy.
+But, to get to the true issue, I was simply being lazy.
 I do not have time to run a quarantine pond/tank.
 I hope the three baby orfe do okay.
 They join my two remaining 10-year-old orfe.
+One of the three baby orfe vanished the next year.

 Pictures